home-assistant/home-assistant.io/source/_components/generic_thermostat.markdown

   required: false
   type: string
 away_temp:
-  description: Set the temperature used by "away_mode".
-If this is not specified, away_mode feature will not get activated.
+  description: Set the temperature used by `preset_mode: away`.
+If this is not specified, the preset mode feature will not be available.
   required: false
   type: float
 precision: